Robert Parker (wine critic)

-Robert McDowell Parker Jr. (born July 23, 1947) is a retired U.S. wine critic.
+Robert McDowell Parker Jr. (born July 23, 1947) is a retired American wine critic.
 His wine ratings on a 100-point scale and his newsletter The Wine Advocate are influential in American wine buying and are therefore a major factor in setting the prices for newly released Bordeaux wines.
 This made him the most widely known and influential wine critic in the world.

 Biography

 Parker was born in Baltimore, Maryland.
 His father was a construction equipment salesman.
-He is an honors graduate of the University of Maryland, College Park, with a major in history and a minor in art history.
+He has an honors graduate of the University of Maryland, College Park, with a major in history and a minor in art history.
 He continued his education at University of Maryland School of Law at the urban campus of the University of Maryland, Baltimore, graduating in 1973 with a Juris Doctor degree.
 He discovered wine as a student visiting Alsace, where Patricia, now his wife, was studying.
 For over ten years, he was assistant general counsel for the Farm Credit Banks of Baltimore; he resigned in March 1984 to focus on writing about wine.

 In 1975, Parker began writing a wine guidebook.
 Taking his cue from consumer advocate Ralph Nader, Parker wanted to write about wine without the conflicts of interest that might taint the opinions of other critics who also make a living selling wine.
 In 1978, he published a direct-mail newsletter called The Baltimore-Washington Wine Advocate, which was later renamed The Wine Advocate.
 The first issue was sent free to consumers from mailing lists Parker purchased from several major wine retailers.
 Six hundred charter subscribers paid to receive the second issue published later that year.

 Parker received worldwide attention when he called the 1982 vintage in Bordeaux superb, contrary to the opinions of many other critics, such as San Francisco critic Robert Finigan, who felt it was too low-acid and ripe.
 While there is still debate about the timelessness of the vintage, prices of 1982 Bordeaux remain consistently higher than other vintages.

 More than twenty years later, The Wine Advocate has over 50,000 subscribers, primarily in the United States, but with significant readership in over 37 other countries.
 While other wine publications have more subscribers, The Wine Advocate is still considered to exert a significant influence on wine consumers' buying habits, particularly in America.
 New York Times wine critic Frank Prial asserted that "Robert M. Parker Jr. is the most influential wine critic in the world."